 Ford buying San Francisco-area e-scooter startup Spin

-[DETROIT] Ford Motor said on Thursday it will join the mushrooming micro-mobility movement with the acquisition of 2-year-old Spin, an electric scooter rental firm based in San Francisco.
+FORD Motor Co said on Thursday that it will join the mushrooming micro-mobility movement with the acquisition of two-year-old Spin, an electric scooter rental firm based in San Francisco.

-The No. 2 US automaker, one of the first to enter the sector, will invest about US$200 million in Spin, according to a source familiar with the acquisition.
+The No 2 US carmaker, one of the first to enter the sector, will invest about US$200 million in Spin, according to a source familiar with the acquisition.

 The purchase price is dwarfed by investments in - and valuations awarded to - Lime and Bird, the US market leaders in a sector that only started to accelerate about eight months ago.